 “I grew up eating Brown’s BBQ with my family.
 Every holiday, every family gathering.
 It is a constant.
 The best BBQ in the world, hands down.
-My husband used to always argue with me that mustard base barbeque was the best.
+My husband used to always argue with me that mustard-based barbeque was the best.
 I kept telling him he was wrong, that hot pepper and vinegar was the best.
 This went on for a couple of years until he went to a family gathering with me and had the chance to sample some for himself.

-“He put the first bite of red pepper and vinegar pulled pork in his mouth, closed his eyes and said ‘Now I understand.’
+“He put the first bite of red pepper and vinegar pulled pork in his mouth, closed his eyes, and said ‘Now I understand.’

 “Brown’s has perfected the classic red pepper and vinegar sauce pulled pork recipe.
-Their buffet is phenomenal, full of everything good, Southern and pure.
+Their buffet is phenomenal, full of everything good, Southern, and pure.
 Chicken and rice, butter beans, greens, barbeque, fried okra, fried chicken (but why would you eat fried chicken when the best BBQ in the world is there?)… the list goes on and on.

 “If you love Southern food or just want to try the most perfect red pepper and vinegar pulled pork ever, eat at Brown’s Bar-B-Q.”

-Matthew K from nearby Andrews, understands why the SCBA thinks so highly of Brown’s Bar-B-Q. Here’s what he had to say in his Yelp review:
+Matthew K from nearby Andrews understands why the SCBA thinks so highly of Brown’s Bar-B-Q. Here’s what he had to say in his Yelp review:

 “No wonder the South Carolina BBQ Association ranks them as one of the best in the state.
 Not only do you get some of the best BBQ but you get fantastic portions of it.
 A lot of people claim that Bessingers is the best in the state, I have never had it but they are going to have to be damn good to beat Browns.